CO2 Storage in Construction: Uncomfortable Truths That Investors Consistently Ignore. The Regulatory Framework Is Coming in 2028.

 Three recent peer-reviewed studies provide the key facts:

 • The review article “How can carbon be stored in the built environment?”
 (Kuittinen et al., 2023) and the Nature study “Buildings as a global carbon sink” (Churkina et al., 2020) demonstrate: Biogenic building materials such as wood, straw, hemp, biochar, and carbonated concrete can store 109–300 kg of CO₂ per square meter.
-The global potential is enormous and immediately scalable—a genuine alternative to underground storage.
+(Openly achieves approx. 250 kg per m² of gross floor area) The global potential is enormous and immediately scalable—a genuine alternative to underground storage.

 • The meta-study “Reviewing the 95 sociotechnical barriers to the decarbonization of buildings” (Heinz et al., Nature Communications 2025) analyzes 95 barriers worldwide.
 The result: Economic hurdles such as high initial investments, uncertain return on investment, and long payback periods dominate.
 Long-term co-benefits such as CO₂ storage are systematically ignored due to their short duration and lack of market value.